nsc-norway/suprDUPr/README.md

 twice as long when running on PE data.

+## Docker

+See the Packages for this repository for an automatically built docker image.

 ## How to compile the program

 make, and a compiler compatible with C++11 are required to build the program.
 Furthermore, it relies